jkoshy01/Plot.ly-Belly-Button-Biodiversity/README.md

-Use sample_values as the values for the bar chart.
+Use the sample_values as the values for the bar chart.

-Use otu_ids as the labels for the bar chart.
+Then Use otu_ids as the labels for the bar chart.

 Use otu_labels as the hovertext for the chart.